What Is Scala?

 Scala is sometimes harder to understand than Java because the code uses nested structures (functions inside functions).
 Although nesting code can make it more clear, doing it badly does the opposite.
 This problem doesn’t exist in Java.

-Scala is not a backward-compatible language, which means the code only runs successfully in the current version.
-Java, in turn, is backward compatible.
+Scala has experienced some compatibility challenges between versions, unlike Java, which emphasizes backward compatibility.
 This means the code works in older and newer Java versions without issues.

 Last but not least, Scala is a bit more difficult to learn.
 This is because Scala’s syntax is a bit trickier and there is less code to write in Scala.
 Less code means more abstraction.
 For example, the lack of type information in the code means the code reader must determine the type information based on the context.